F5Networks/f5-cloud-failover-extension/docs/userguide/gcp.rst

 -------------
 These are the minimum requirements for setting up Cloud Failover in Google Cloud Platform:

-- 2 clustered BIG-IPs in GCE ([example GDM Template](https://github.com/F5Networks/f5-google-gdm-templates/tree/master/supported/failover/same-net/via-api/3nic/existing-stack/payg))
+- 2 clustered BIG-IPs in GCE.
+See the |gdmtemplate|.
 - Network access to the Google metadata service
 - A Google service account with sufficent access to update the indicated virtual machines and forwarding rules
 - Virtual addresses created in a named traffic group and matching Alias IP addresses on the BIG-IP NICs serving application traffic